ArnoldDP/OStim-Community-Modlist/README.md

  ### Bugs and Installation Failures

+ * **Low FPS In Whiterun** This isn't really a bug, just a side effect of the exterior mods and the density of the grass.
+It's potentially the heaviest area in the game.

  This list only really gets updated whenever any of the major mods it uses do, so small bugs may survive for a while.
 If you find any major/gamebreaking bugs, please report them to me on discord @Arnold#1526

-If for any reason the Wabbajack installation fails, please DM me.
-More often than not this is because Boris put out an update for ENB without a version change, but theres always the chance that I screwed something up.
+If for any reason the Wabbajack installation fails, please DM me

 On the off chance that the game doesnt automatically downgrade, you can use the patcher below.